Ferch

 U N I V E R S I T Y

 The editor of The International Journal of Servant-Leadership, Dr. Ferch, in collaboration with senior advisory editor Larry Spears, CEO of the Spears Center for Servant-Leadership, publishes essays, science, and scholarly work dedicated to the wisdom, health, autonomy and freedom of others.
-The advisory board for the journal includes the following leaders and scholars of international influence: Margaret Wheatley, Peter Senge, Stephen Covey, Warren Bennis, Danah Zohar, Ron Heifitz, Peter Block, and David Cooperrider.
-Considered the foremost journal in the field, The International Journal of Servant-Leadership has published the work of Robert Greenleaf, Larry Spears, Peter Block, Peter Senge, Danah Zohar, Myrlie Evers-Williams, and Margaret Wheatley, as well as scholars from around the world.
-See www.gonzaga.edu/servantleadership for more information, or email ferch@gonzaga.edu.
-In addition, Dr. Ferch has served as a member of the Greenleaf Center for Servant-Leadership Speakers Bureau, providing executive coaching and transformative organizational development, as well as delivering keynote presentations, workshops, and organizational facilitation.
+The journal is published annually by State University of New York Press (SUNY Press) and the advisory board for the journal includes the following leaders and scholars of international influence: Margaret Wheatley, Peter Senge, Stephen Covey, Warren Bennis, Danah Zohar, Ron Heifitz, Pete Block, Parker Palmer, and David Cooperrider.
+Considered the foremost journal in the field, The International Journal of Servant-Leadership has published the work of Robert Greenleaf, Larry Spears, Margaret Wheatley, Peter Block, Peter Senge, Danah Zohar, Myrlie Evers-Williams, Ken Blanchard, and Parker Palmer, as well as scholars from around the world.
+See the IJSL website for more information, or email ferch@gonzaga.edu.
+In addition, Dr. Ferch has served as a member of the Greenleaf Center for Servant-Leadership Speakers Bureau, providing executive coaching and transformative organizational development, as well as delivering keynote presentations, workshopts, and organizational facilitation.
 He currently serves on the board of the Greenleaf Scholars Program, a group dedicated to furthering research on servant-leadership by providing funding for scholars.

 Dr. Ferch grew up in Alaska and Montana, and lived on the Northern Cheyenne Reservation in southeast Montana.
 From this he gained the much-needed perspective of living as a minority in a Cheyenne culture that faces societal pressures with courage and dignity.
 Basketball and the inherent nuances of leadership in environments of intensity, rising from the basketball experience, became a significant life passion.
-He played college basketball at Pepperdine University and professional basketball in Germany.
+He played college basketball at Montana State University and Pepperdine University and professional basketball in Germany.
 He also attained a BA in Organizational Communications and an MA in Clinical Psychology from Pepperdine.
 In his doctoral work at the University of Alberta the focus of his research was touch, forgiveness, and reconciliation among people who have suffered a breach in beloved relationship.
 He attributes his own love for people, landscape, and the divine possibility of the human heart to his father, Tom, and his mother, Sandy.
-He says of his wife, Jennifer, “She wears the garment of praise instead of the spirit of despair,” and of his three daughters, “They are gifts of God, and with their joy they heal the world.”
+He says of his wife, Jennifer, she wears the garment of praise instead of the spirit of despair, and of his three daughters, they are gifts of God, and with their joy they heal the world.

 Research Interests